-Attendance at the annual in-service will be required for all employees who report to work that day.
+Attendance at in-service events is required for all employees who report to work that day.
 Any hours of in-service required by the College will be paid for by the College at the employee's regular rate, or at the employee's overtime rate if appropriate.
 Leave may be used in accordance with this Collective Bargaining Agreement.